Peracetic Acid and Mold Remediation

 Using a UV lamp certainly has benefits when it comes to killing germs and reducing airborne particles.
 Still, unfortunately, they cannot eliminate colonies from surfaces like walls or ceilings where they have already taken hold.

-Furthermore, some types of molds are resistant to ultraviolet radiation or require more intense levels of exposure than what most consumer-grade UVC lamps can provide, making them ineffective against these particular types of molds.
+Also, some types of mold are resistant to ultraviolet light or need more intense exposure than most consumer-grade UVC lamps can give.
+This means that these types of mold can’t be killed with these lamps.

-Therefore, while using a UV lamp might help reduce the number of airborne particles created by existing colonies, it should not be relied upon solely as the solution for eliminating all types of molds in your home environment.
+So, using a UV lamp might help reduce the number of mold spores that get into the air from existing colonies, but you shouldn’t count on it as the only way to get rid of all types of mold in your home.

 Breathe easy!
 Protect yourself and your family from dangerous mold-related illnesses with Pure Maintenance of Texas.
-Our advanced technology ensures removal and prevention, so you can rest assured that harmful pathogens won’t be a problem in the future.
+Our advanced technology makes sure that harmful pathogens are removed and don’t come back, so you can be sure that they won’t be a problem in the future.

 Contact us today!